grnet/synnefo/docs/compute-api-guide.rst

 400 (Bad Request)           Malformed request data
-401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             User is not allowed to perform this operation 500 (Internal Server Error) The request cannot be completed because of an
+401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             User is not allowed to perform this operation 409 (Conflict)              A keypair with the same name already exists 500 (Internal Server Error) The request cannot be completed because of an
 \                           internal error
 =========================== =====================